-Making your home attractive to a buyer doesn’t mean an expensive overhaul, chances are it won’t be to the buyer’s taste anyway and will be replaced as soon as they move in.
-But you should freshen up rooms with a neutral lick of paint in warm tones.
+Making your home attractive to a buyer doesn’t mean an expensive overhaul, chances are buyers will want to put their own stamp on the decor once they move in, but you should freshen up rooms with a neutral lick of paint in warm tones.

 Make sure your rooms are clutter-free and as light and airy as possible.
 A mirror hung in the hall can give the illusion of space and a few vases of flowers or some plants can freshen up the house.
-A kitchen is a big selling point, so make sure all the worktops are clear and that it smells fresh and clean.
-If you have pets, ask a relative or friend to look after them while viewings are taking place.
+The kitchen is a big selling point, so make sure all the worktops are clear and that it smells fresh and clean.
+If you have pets, ask family or friends to look after them while viewings are taking place.
 While you love your furry friend, your buyer might not – or worse still, they may be allergic.

-Don’t forget the detail either, potential buyer could be looking at several properties and weighing everything up.
+Don’t forget the detail either, potential buyers could be looking at several properties and weighing everything up.
 Its best to get any small maintenance jobs done now before you get some viewings.

 Potential buyers like to be able to picture themselves living in the house.
-It is therefore essential to define each room for the rightful purpose, perhaps your dining room is currently used as a study - return it to a dining room where possible.
-It’s also important to de-personalise, so long as it doesn’t damage the wallpaper or paint, then take down posters in the children’s bedrooms – this then lets the buyer see the potential for the house and where they would put their own items.
+It is important to define each room for the rightful purpose, perhaps your dining room is currently used as a study - return it to a dining room where possible.
+As long as it doesn’t damage the wallpaper or paint, then take down posters etc in the children’s bedrooms – this then lets buyers see the potential for the house and where they would put their own items.

-When potential buyers come on an accompanied viewing, let them wander freely around the house with the agent.
-You want them to feel comfortable and as though they can spend time looking at each room carefully.
-However, you may need to be ready to answer any questions during or after the viewing, in which case we will contact you for the answers if needed.
+When potential buyers come on an accompanied viewing, let them wander freely around the house with the Agent.
+You want them to feel comfortable, so let them spend time looking at each room carefully.
+Buyers often have questions during or after the viewing, in which case we will contact you for the answers if needed.

-Gardens or any type of outdoor space can be another great selling point – but can also put off a potential buyer if it is overgrown or unkempt.
-Not only that, the space will also look smaller.< Back
+Gardens or any type of outdoor space can be another great selling point – but can also put off potential buyers if it is overgrown or unkempt, not only that, the space will also look smaller.< Back